 Female suicide bombers aren't unheard of, O'Toole told Live Science, but blowing oneself up is a very passive form of violence.
 Shooting into a room full of innocent people as they cower in fear "is very sadistic," O'Toole said.
 "And sadistic violence like this is almost exclusively male."

 Most men, of course, go through life without killing anyone.
 And motives for crime are very individual; not all women and men who kill do so for the same reasons.
 Each case is unique, experts stress.
 But something in the combination of male biology and socialization makes men more prone to violence.
 Notably, the gender gap in violence is found in almost every culture around the world, Garbarino said.

 There are no simple answers.
 The easiest theory to digest is probably an evolutionary one: Males, over hundreds of thousands of years of development, have historically been rewarded for aggression.
 A tendency toward violence is seen in chimpanzees, humans' closest living primate relative.
-(Bonobos, humanity's other close primate family member, are far more peaceful.)
+(Bonobos, humanity's other close primate family member, are far more peaceful, though recent research has shown they are drawn to jerks.)
 Violence can beget status for males, both in chimps and in humans (just look at how many action heroes get the girl).
 And for males, a lack of status can mean missing out on the chance to mate.

 Indeed, sexual frustration is a theme running through the writings of many male mass shooters, Lankford said.
 Many shooters leave manifestos explicitly detailing their hatred of women and of men who seemed to navigate relationships with women with ease.

 "By contrast, I'm not aware of any female attackers, even though we have a small sample, I don't know that any of them complained about not being able to have sex," Lankford said.